jhelsten/Getting-and-Cleaning-Data-Project/README.md

 The X files in the train and test folders get merged by the program.
 They are the measures.
 From this data, the columns pertaining to mean and std are extracted.
 The Y files are the activity numbers and are merged with the activity file to get the descriptions.
 Last is the subject file.
 The program merges the subject, activity and measure data from the test and train folders into one file.

-Run source("run_analysis.R"), this will generate a new file tiny_data_set.txt in your working directory.
+Run source("run_analysis.R"), this will generate a new file tiny_data_set.txt in your working directory (the UCI HAR Dataset folder).
 This file will contain subject number, activity id and description and the mean of the measures pertaining to mean and std.